Julia Trotzki

 Prepare the chili pepper rim:

 Mix chili flakes and sweet paprika in a ratio of about 2:1.
-Moisten the glass rim slightly with lime, then carefully press into the spice mixture.Mix:
+Moisten the rim of the glass lightly with lime, then carefully press it into the spice mix.Mixing:

-Combine tequila, triple sec, almond syrup, lime juice, and the squeezed orange wedges (including peels) with ice in the shaker.Shake:
+Add tequila, triple sec, almond syrup, lime juice, and the squeezed orange quarters (including the peel) along with ice into the shaker.Shaking:

-Shake vigorously for at least 15 seconds to let the flavors develop.Double Strain:
+Shake vigorously for at least 15 seconds to allow the flavors to develop.Double Strain:

-Strain through a fine mesh into a coupe glass with the chili pepper rim.
+Strain through a fine sieve into a martini glass with a chili pepper rim.
 No ice in the glass!

 What makes the Valencian Margarita special?